 FIS-I 206 Concepts of Forensic Science II (3 cr.)
-P: FIS-I 205 and either CHEM-C 101 or CHEM-C 105 or FIS-N 101.
+P: FIS-I 205 with a C or better; and either CHEM-C 101 or CHEM-C 105 or FIS-N 101, with a C or better.
 Spring, Fall.
 Continuation of FIS-I 205.
 Students will learn basic concepts in forensic chemistry and forensic biology and apply the basic concepts towards evidence analysis.
 Students will learn instrumental procedures and methods used in forensic chemistry and forensic biology to analyze and evaluate evidence.
 Topics will include microscopy, spectroscopy, chromatography, hairs and fibers, arson and explosions, soils, glass, paints and inks, serology and DNA, blood splatter, illicit drugs and toxicology.

 FIS-I 300 Forensic Microscopy Lecture (1 cr.)
-P: FIS-I 205 and FIS-I 206.
+P: FIS-I 205 and FIS-I 206, both with a C or better.
 Fall, Spring.
 Discuss techniques used in the analysis of forensic trace evidence, such as impressions, glass, biological materials, hairs, and fibers.
 Topics include properties of light, compound microscopy, micrometry, refraction, dispersion, stereomicroscopy, and polarizing light microscopy.

 FIS-I 301 Forensic Microscopy Laboratory (2 cr.)
-P: FIS-I 205 and FIS-I 206 and CHEM-C 126.
+P: FIS-I 205 and FIS-I 206 and CHEM-C 126, all with a C or better.
 C: FIS-I 300.
 Fall, Spring.
 Students will learn techniques in the analysis of forensic microscopic evidence.
 Topics include the use of common forensic microscopes such as compound microscopy, stereomicroscopy, and polarizing light microscopy.
 Students will also prepare and examine multiple types of trace evidence such as impressions, glass, hairs, biological materials, and fibers.

 FIS-I 305 Professional Issues in Forensic Science (3 cr.)
-P: FIS-I 205 and FIS-I 206.
+P: FIS-I 205 and FIS-I 206, both with a C or better.
 Fall, Spring.
 Students explore ethical principles, codes of conduct, and professional issues confronting forensic scientists.
 Topics include status and credibility of forensic science, issues in criminal investigations and courtroom proceedings, crime laboratory culture, and whistleblowing.
 Students analyze real case studies to develop understanding of ethical behavior and challenges in the forensic science.

 FIS-I 400 Forensic Chemistry I (3 cr.)
-P: CHEM-C 310, CHEM-C 311, CHEM-C 325, CHEM-C 326, CHEM-C 342, and CHEM-C 344.
+P: CHEM-C 310, CHEM-C 311, CHEM-C 325, CHEM-C 326, CHEM-C 342, and CHEM-C 344 all with a C or better..
 Fall.
 This course will cover the major techniques and instruments used in the analysis of chemical and pattern evidence commonly encountered at crime scenes.
 The techniques of instrumental microscopy, gas, thin layer and liquid chromatography, and UV-visible and infrared spectrophotometry will be studied and used extensively.
 There will be lecture components for each of the type of instrumental analysis covered in the course.